 The Delaware Nature Society’s mission is to connect people with the natural world to improve our environment through education, advocacy and conservation.
 It operates four sites within Delaware where people experience nature in unique hands-on ways reaching thousands of visitors each year.
-DNS works with Wilmington communities through its DuPont Environmental Education Center on the Wilmington riverfront.
+Delnature works with Wilmington communities through its DuPont Environmental Education Center on the Wilmington riverfront.
 To deepen our commitment in making nature education more accessible we operate the RENEW program, which helps connect Wilmington youth to nature education programs and activities that make learning about the environment relevant and fun.

 - Engage target communities in Wilmington and the Delaware Rivers watersheds through stewardship, education, recreation and civic engagement.

-- With guidance from their supervisor, complete a required Capstone project to be presented at the end of season Watershed Fellowship Summit.
-This individual project should help enhance network goals, deepen the connection and engagement of trail and water users and expand watershed protection and restoration.
+- With guidance from their supervisor, complete a required Capstone Project and present at the end program Watershed Fellowship Summit (August 14).
+Project should align with program goals, deepen the connection and engagement of trail and water users and expand watershed protection and restoration.

-- Greets visitors and interprets the natural and cultural history of the Christina and Brandywine Rivers Watershed and urban water issues to visitors and the community.
+- Greets visitors and interprets the natural and cultural history of the Christina River Watershed and urban water issues to visitors and the community.

 - Engage the Wilmington community, talking with trail users in and around the riverfront and community parks, providing resources such literature and flyers.